Greaziel/desafio-luizalabs/README.md

 <h1> LuizaLabs- Desafio técnico</h1>

-### Project made by me for the entry of the beca challenge in Java.
+### Project developed by me for the technical challenge of Luiza Labs; I chose the Java programming language.

-#### This is a web application with the aim of matching donated pets with people who want to adopt.
+#### The goal of this challenge is to integrate two systems, one being a legacy system and the other one being an API REST.